mricon/ingress-fieldplan/README.md

 Open those links on your phone and choose "Use the App" -- then switch to the plan tab and zoom in for best readability.

+### Will this get me banned?

+Fieldplan does not touch any of the Niantic's servers, so it is perfectly within the Terms of Service.
+All of the data comes from the spreadsheet and from the Google Directions API.

 # Why use spreadsheets

 1. they are easy to edit to input portals